 How to Enroll in an Internship:

-- View the online information session to ensure you meet the eligibility requirements.
+1. View the online information session to ensure you meet the elibigility requirements.

-- Download and complete the internship application.
+3. Contact Program Coordinator Mark Blair to receive the Internship Application.
 NOTE: This application needs to be filled out by both you and the person supervising you at your internship.
 Their signature is also required on the application.
-Without a fully completed application you will be unable to enroll in your internship.
+Without a fully completed application, you will be unable to enroll in your internship.

-- Enroll for internship credit in UAccess by meeting with Internship Coordinator, by appointment or during walk-in hours.
+4. Enroll for internship credit in UAccess by meeting with the LAW Internship Coordinator, by appointment or during walk-in hours.
 To be enrolled you must have a fully completed internship application signed by your supervisor.

 Bureau of Labor Statistics: Occupational Outlook Handbook (OOH)

 The U.S. Department of Labor provides the OOH to help you find career information on duties, education and training, pay, and outlook for hundreds of occupations.